ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

 - ![#1144ff](https://placehold.it/15/1144ff/000000?text=+) `Type: Release`
   - The issue or pull request is related to an upcoming release.
 - ![#44bbff](https://placehold.it/15/44bbff/000000?text=+) `Type: Maintenance`
-  - The pull request updates dependencies or updates configuration files.
+  - The pull request updates dependencies or configuration files.
 - ![#44bbff](https://placehold.it/15/44bbff/000000?text=+) `Type: Performance`
-  - The pull requests improves the performance of an existing implementation.
+  - The pull requests improves performance.
 - ![#44bbff](https://placehold.it/15/44bbff/000000?text=+) `Type: Refactor`
   - The pull requests improves an existing implementation.
 - ![#c7def8](https://placehold.it/15/c7def8/000000?text=+) `Type: Duplicate`
   - The issue is a duplicate of another feature request or bug report.
 - ![#c7def8](https://placehold.it/15/c7def8/000000?text=+) `Type: Expected Behavior`
-  - The issue is a bug report of intended functionality.
+  - The issue is a bug report but the behaviour is intended.
 - ![#b60205](https://placehold.it/15/b60205/000000?text=+) `Type: Breaking Change`
   - The issue or pull request documents or introduces a breaking change.
 - ![#e11d21](https://placehold.it/15/e11d21/000000?text=+) `Type: Bug`